Due: Tuesday, January 27 at 5:00 pm

 Troubleshooting

-• If you accidentally connect a full 3.3V to a segment LED or transistor base without the protection of a current-limiting resistor, it can fatally damage the component.
+volatile, otherwise the compiler might optimize away repeated reads/writes.
+If you don't understand why this is important, ask us in lecture, lab, or office hours – it's important and also pretty cool! - If you accidentally connect a full 3.3V to a segment LED or transistor base without the protection of a current-limiting resistor, it can fatally damage the component.
 If this fate befalls you, grab a replacement from the spare parts bin in the lab room or ask us for help in office hours.

 Extension: Putting the G in GPIO

-Input for setting the countdown duration
+Input to set countdown duration

 For your input device, we suggest a rotary encoder knob, 5-way directional switch, or membrane keypad.
 Each of these devices is composed of several buttons or button-like controls packaged together.

-Output for alarm
+Output alarm

 Before starting on the extension, be sure you have completed all core tasks, including commit, tag, and push of your completed code.
 This ensures your submit tag is a known good place that can be a fallback if the extension doesn't pan out.
+You also can claim the timeliness bonus by commit/tag/push the core program by due date.

 The extension follows the same workflow, edit files on the dev branch, make regular commits and pushes.
 When you have successfully completed the extension, tag with assign2-extension so we know you to grade your extension.

 Add documentation to the README.md file for assign2 that shares what you learned from doing the extension and explains the input and output features of your fancy clock.
-To grade the extension, we'll ask you to come by Kenny/Ben's OH and do a demo for us (since we won't have the hardware/board to match yours).

 Submitting

-• a photo of your completed breadboard
+- a photo of your completed breadboard

-• implementations of the gpio.c and timer.c modules
+- implementations of the

-• comprehensive tests for both modules in test_gpio_timer.c
+gpio.candtimer.cmodules - comprehensive tests for modules in

-• application program clock.c
+test_gpio_timer.c - application program

-Submit your finished code by commit, tag assign2-submit, push to remote, and ensure you have an open pull request.
 The steps to follow are given in the git workflow guide.

 Grading